gebhardm/flmdisplay/combined/raspi_setup.md

 	mysql> set password for 'pi'@'localhost' = password('raspberry');
 	mysql> quit

+For convenience the flm database setup can also be performed using the [create.db](createdb.sh) script with parameters `flm pi raspberry`.

 Now you may log on to the database also as user 'pi':

 	pi@raspberry ~ $ mysql -u pi -p flm